An interview with William Ryan

 When researching the book, what tools did you find useful?

 I find photographs often give a good insight into how people lived, and what the streets and buildings looked like, particularly for The Holy Thief given that Moscow has changed a great deal since the 1930s.
-I’m always a little careful with anything from the Soviet period as it tends to be a idealised view of the reality.
+I’m always a little careful with anything from the Soviet period as it tends to be an idealised view of the reality.
 For example, when I was in Odessa recently, I was given a copy of a 1930s documentary about the city which is fascinating to watch but, because it’s essentially propaganda, it’s probably best to ignore the voice-over.

 Modern historians like Orlando Figes and Sheila Fitzpatrick, to name two among many, have done great work in uncovering the social reality of life in thirties Russia, and invaluable for someone like me.
 I also tried to read as many memoirs and novels from the thirties as I could find, particularly when I was writing, although again you have to look at everything with a sort of double-vision, as it tends to be skewed, one way or the other.
-The Soviets were the first state to try to completely control the way they were seen, both at home and abroad - so a lot of writing from the Soviet period is unreliable to say the least.
+The Soviets were the first state to try to completely control the way they were seen, both at home and abroad - so a lot of writing from the Soviet period is unreliable, to say the least.
 But, at the same time, it’s relevant because Soviet citizens began to see themselves and their country in the way the all-pervasive propaganda intended, at least to an extent.

 Were you inspired by any other books or films?

 I’m a great admirer of Martin Cruz Smith and his novels, as well as those of Olen Steinhauer, Philip Kerr, Boris Akunin, RN Morris, Jason Goodwin and David Liss, were all examples I tried to follow when trying to establish a convincing evocation of a different time and place.
-However, probably the major inspiration for The Holy Thief was Isaac Babel, as my fascination with his short stories led me to finding out more about early Soviet Russia and the Terror in which he died, and that led indirectly to The Holy Thief.
+However, probably the major inspiration for The Holy Thief was Isaac Babel, as my fascination with his short stories led me to find out more about early Soviet Russia and the Terror in which he died, and that led indirectly to The Holy Thief.

 What’s happening next for William Ryan?